The Poor of New York

-The Poor of New York is a melodrama in five acts written by Dion Boucicault, adapted from the French play, Les Pauvres de Paris which was written by Edouard-Louis-Alexandre Brisbarre and Eugene Nus.
+The Poor of New York, also known as The Streets of New York, is a melodrama in five acts written by Dion Boucicault, adapted from the French play Les Pauvres de Paris which was written by Edouard-Louis-Alexandre Brisbarre and Eugene Nus.
 It premiered at Wallack's Lyceum Theatre, of which Boucicault was the General Director, on December 8, 1857.

 The piece revolves around the efforts of a middle-class family, newly impoverished by the financial panic of 1857, to survive against a villainous banker.
 It was an immediate success and Boucicault went on to present it throughout Europe, changing locations and the title to reflect the locales it was playing.
+The play has been adapted multiple times into films and musicals under the name The Streets of New York.